 While at Deloitte Digital I worked with Fortune 50 companies across financial, technical, energy, mobile device, and telecom sectors, leading teams to design and develop B2B, B2C, and internal native and web based applications.

-In this role as a Customer Experience Design Consultant, I was both an individual contributor and led multiple UX teams to produce Responsive Web and Native applications.
+In this role as a Customer Experience Design Consultant, I worked directly with the clients on-site.
+This lead me to travel 4 out of 5 days of the week, creating artifacts, working with the client, and guiding our team in the Seattle Studio.
+I was both an individual contributor and also have led UX/UI teams to produce Responsive Web and Native Mobile applications.
 Clients included Visa, T-Mobile, the State of Michigan, JCPenney, and many others.

 Creative Director, DevExpress